killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 Or we don't.
 We shut ourselves off to it.
 We're cynical about what they were meaning, or what they were trying to say, or how they wanted us to feel, and we turn a cold shoulder.
 But every time we do I suspect that, on some level, we feel the chill as well.
 In disconnecting ourselves from them, and what they're feeling, we disconnect from that feeling in ourselves.

-To put all that another way, saying "I don't care what you meant," requires you either [1] **to not actually care** (which is hard, I think, requires practice, might not feel that great, and can easily lead to cutting off other ways you care about that person); or [2] **to care, but to say you don't** (which definitely doesn't feel great, and creates cognitive dissonance).
+To put all that another way, saying "I don't care what you meant," requires you either:

+1. **To not actually care** (which is hard, I think, requires practice, might not feel that great, and can easily lead to cutting off other ways you care about that person); or
+2. **To care, but to say you don't** (which definitely doesn't feel great, and creates cognitive dissonance).

 In Social Justice Land, our cynicism about intentions might be leading to some unintended consequences.

 In the beginning of this essay, I shared the two big rationales for why we are so hard on intentions (one, that it focuses our attention on the intentions instead of the impact; and two, that it centers the conversation on the wrong person's feelings).

-Those goals, while admirable for a lot of reasons, have been translated into a few dogmatic tendencies that I don't think serve our overall mission.
+Those goals, and the rule of "intentions don't matter, impact does," while admirable for a lot of reasons, have been translated into a few dogmatic tendencies that I don't think serve our overall mission.

+### The Exceptions to the Rule

 For example, there are two exceptions to our anti-intentions rhetoric, ways we uphold the importance of intentions within activism (even if this isn't exactly a helpful upholding).